-An overly intense leg kick may easily get counterproductive.
+An overly intense leg kick may easily become counterproductive.

 Montreal, Canada, July 31, 1976.
-The alarm clock went off in the second-floor bedroom already at a quarter to five.
-The 69-year old jumped out of bed and danced down the stairs.
+The alarm clock went off in the second-floor bedroom at a quarter to five.
+The 69-year-old jumped out of bed and bounded down the stairs.
 He opened the refrigerator and took out a glass of cold orange juice he’d pressed the evening before.
 He gulped down the juice and noted that it was 77 degrees outside.
-“This will be hard on the marathon runners,” he said out loud with a voice that didn’t betray any particular accent.
-The start for the Olympic marathon was to go off at five thirty that same night.
-He went down into the basement, took off his bathrobe and plunged into the 30 foot swimming pool that occupied almost the entire basement floor.
+“This will be hard on the marathon runners,” he said out loud to himself with a voice that didn’t betray any particular accent.
+The start for the Olympic marathon was to go off at 5:30 that same night.
+He went down into the basement, took off his bathrobe and plunged into the 30-foot swimming pool that occupied almost the entire basement floor.
 He complained a little that no one from his native Hungary was to participate in the marathon race.
-Yet, he was satisfied with the Olympic results of his countrymen.
-Not so much with the individual winners in javelin throw, fencing and gymnastics.
-No, his pride originated in Hungary having won the water polo tournament.
-They hadn’t crushed their opponents in any of the games, but had actually received criticism from Hungarian journalists for “only” having beaten Italy by 6–5 and Romania by 9–8.
+Yet, he was satisfied with the Olympic results of his countrymen, but not with the individual winners in javelin throw, fencing and gymnastics.
+No, he was proud that Hungary had won the water polo tournament.
+They hadn’t crushed their opponents in any of the games, but had received criticism from Hungarian journalists for “only” having beaten Italy by 6–5 and Romania by 9–8.
 But after having tied against Yugoslavia in the last game, Hungary’s sixth gold medal in water polo was a fact.

-He swam twenty lengths before grabbing the plastic ball that had been bobbing around next to him temptingly and threw some shots against the wall over the short side of the pool.
+He swam 20 lengths before grabbing the plastic ball that had been bobbing around next to him temptingly and threw some shots against the wall over the short side of the pool.
 “And in the last minute of the game, Hans Selye of Hungary wins the game and becomes a national hero!” he called out excitedly.
-Fifteen minutes later, he was sitting on his bike on his way to the University of Montreal.
+Fifteen minutes later, he was riding his bike on his way to the University of Montreal.

-Hans Selye worked between ten and fourteen hours each day, seven days a week.
+Hans Selye worked between 10 and 14 hours each day, seven days a week.
 He’d done so for a long time.
-He had arrived at the University of Montreal in 1945, where he studied how the body and mind react to extreme conditions.
+He had arrived at the University of Montreal in 1945 where he studied how the body and mind react to extreme conditions.
 At most, he supervised 40 researchers and managed 20,000 laboratory animals.
-What was interesting for the world of sports was his research on the differences between various types of stress.
+What was of interest to the world of sports was his research on the differences between various types of stress.
 He referred to negative stress as “distress” and positive stress as “eustress.”

-Australian Forbes Carlile came to link the research of Hans Selye on positive and negative stress with the different types of training described above.
-Carlile decided already in the 1930s to combine his research on human physiology with his interest in swimming.
-Vision and science led to him, among other things, finding the optimum temperature in competition pools and inventing the pace clocks we see next to pools worldwide.
+Australian Forbes Carlile linked the research of Hans Selye on positive and negative stress to the different types of training previously described.
+Carlile decided in the 1930s to combine his research on human physiology with his interest in swimming.
+Both his vision and science led to him finding the optimum temperature in competition pools and inventing the pace clocks we see near pools worldwide, among other things.

-Carlile’s winning formula took training and the subsequent results to new levels, which led to him being appointed coach in advance of the 1948 Olympics in London.
-His students swam eleven sessions a week already from a young age.
-Each session lasted for two hours, and rather than increasing the length of the sessions, or having more sessions a week, the development was measured in the distance swum by the swimmers each session.
-This stimulated a high efficiency in the strokes, in combination with an energy-efficient technique.
+Carlile’s winning formula took training (and the subsequent results) to new levels, which led to him being appointed coach for Australia in advance of the 1948 Olympics in London.
+His students had been swimming eleven sessions a week since a young age.
+Each session lasted two hours, and rather than increasing the length of the sessions, or adding more sessions during the week, the development was measured in the distance swum by the swimmers each session.
+This stimulated highly efficient strokes, in combination with an energy-efficient technique.
 This in turn led to great results on both long and short distances.